 No Products in the Cart

-You've heard many times that too much salt is bad -- it causes water retention and can have an adverse effect on our bodies.
+You have heard many times that too much salt is bad -- it causes water retention and can have an adverse effect on our bodies.

 Salt in excess can increase your blood pressure and, even worse, put you at risk for heart disease.
-If that alone doesn't make you aware, new studies show a direct link between higher daily salt intake and the quantity of sleep you achieve each night.
+If that alone does not make you aware, new studies show a direct link between higher daily salt intake and the quantity of sleep you achieve each night.
 Salt can cause you to wake up more frequently throughout the night, and create sleep disturbances.
 If you find yourself taking multiple trips to the bathroom during the night, salt could be the culprit.

 Water retention can cause high blood pressure and prevent you from a comfortable night’s sleep.
 An excess amount of liquid within your body can be uncomfortable when you lie down for bed.
 The excess water often settles in the upper body, affecting the ability to breathe.
 Water retention can also be a cause of sleep apnea.
 Being mindful and reducing your salt intake can help you reverse these negative effects.